 Reducing energy consumption and teaching employees how energy is consumed in commercial settings are becoming popular methods to increasing business profits.
 This includes a whole building approach—not just looking at equipment, but the design and employee culture within the business.
 Evaluating all of these angles is the best way to reach significant savings on your energy bill.
-Below are some of the best ways to reduce energy consumption in commercial settings.
+Below are some of the best tips on how to reduce energy consumption in buildings.

 Reduce Energy Consumption Through Building Design and Layout